 Each GS grade has 10 pay steps.
-Currently, a GS-9 starts at $46,083 for step 1 and reaches $59,907 per year at step 10 (not including locality pay adjustments).
-At the GS-9 grade, each pay step adds $1,536 to the annual salary.
+Currently, a GS-9 starts at $49,028 for step 1 in the Base Rate Table and reaches $63,764 per year at step 10 (not including locality pay adjustments).
+At the GS-9 grade, each pay step adds $1,634 to the annual salary.
 Pay steps are earned based on time in service and the employee’s work performance.
 General Schedule employees are referred to as white-collar workers under the federal classification system.
 There are 53 locality pay areas.

 Locality pay adjustments basically level the playing field for all federal employees across the country in different major metropolitan areas.
 OPM is added the following Locality Pay Areas: Birmingham-Hoover-Talladega, AL; Burlington-South Burlington, VT; San Antonio-New Braunfels-Pearsall, TX; and Virginia Beach-Norfolk, VA-NC last year.
 The proposed rule also added two “Rest of U.S.” locations to the geographic definitions of two existing locality pay areas and making minor, clarifying changes to the names of two locality pay areas.
 The 53 designated locality area salaries are adjusted by comparing GS and non-Federal pay in each locality pay area, based on salary surveys conducted by the Bureau of Labor Statistics (BLS).